Encarni-AuditoryCortex/AuditoryCortex/README.md

 DEFINITION

-The Cortical Deafness (CD) is a pathology of the brain whose patients are unresponsive to all types of sounds (verbal and no verbal) while its peripheral auditory is intact.
+The Cortical Deafness (CD) is a pathology of the brain whose patients are unresponsive to all types of sounds (verbal and no verbal) while its peripheral hearing is intact.
 This term was created by Wernicke in 1883 whose patient had a bilateral damage in the temporal lobes.
 However, the Auditory Agnosia (AA) is a pathology which symptom is the incapacity to recognize auditory stimuli.
 The AA may classify in three general groups:

 •	Auditory agnosia to sounds: incapacity to recognize family sounds of the environment but they can understand words.